 Trends in Stamp Collecting Market

-Austria – The overall market for Austria has been very steady for the past 5-6 years.The better singles and sets are bringing realizations about 5-10 % lower than in the recent past.
+Austria – The overall market for Austria has been very steady for the past 15 years.
+Prices for most singles and sets have slowly declined during that period.
+Only great rarities command high prices.
 The back of the book stamps have been bringing especially strong results at auction and are my best sellers.
 There have been very few substantial Austrian collections offered in recent auctions and those few have been selling at a high rate with realizations at or close to expectations.

 Germany – Early German related issues are doing well at auction and modern issues have declined sharply.
 Better singles and sets of Germany proper and most German areas have been selling at constant prices after a decline of 5 to 10% several years ago.
 Unused German states and never hinged German WWII occupation singles and sets have been bringing significantly higher than normal realizations.
 Mint hinged collections of Germany proper prior to WWII have been bringing 15-20% more than just a few years ago but used collections from the same period have held at steady levels for the past couple of years..
 Post WWII Germany, Berlin and DDR are holding steady at prices which are about 25-30% than they were 10 years ago and lesser collections still do not sell well at any price.
 Collections of German colonies, WWII occupations, and better German states have been bringing realizations 20% – 40% higher than in recent years – an upward trend that has continued for many years.
 Post WWII occupation material also have consistently brought high realizations.
 There has been a decided upsurge in the market for all better German stamps.
 Single stamps and sets cataloging $200 and up have been selling at the highest rate we’ve seen in the past 20 years.

 Liechtenstein – The Liechtenstein market has declined greatly as fewer collectors seek this country.
 Better singles and sets bring respectable prices but collections sell at much lower prices than they did 5-10 years ago.